nixworks/public/news/2016/09/17/2016-new-york-and-new-jersey-bombings-a-bombing-occurs-in-the-chelsea-neighborhood-of-manhattan-injuring-29-people.md

 ### Related:

-1. [2016 New York and New Jersey bombings.
-A bomb squad robot detonates an explosive device at a transit station in Elizabeth, New Jersey.
+1. [2016 New York and New Jersey bombings: A bomb squad robot detonates an explosive device at a transit station in Elizabeth, New Jersey.
 There has been a previous explosion in Seaside Park.
 No one is hurt. ](/news/2016/09/19/2016-new-york-and-new-jersey-bombings-a-bomb-squad-robot-detonates-an-explosive-device-at-a-transit-station-in-elizabeth-new-jersey-there.md) _Context: 2016 New York and New Jersey bombings_